 With the GREEN keyword card Green functions X_j can be calculated satisfying where K is the stiffness matrix of the structure, M the mass matrix, ω_0 a scalar frequency and E_j a unit force at degree of freedom j.
 The degree of freedom j corresponds to a specific coordinate direction in a specific node.
-Consequently, a Green function is the answer of a system to a unit force at some location in one of the global coordinate directions.
+For $\omega_0=0$ the Green function is the static answer of a system to a unit force at some location in one of the global coordinate directions.
 Usually, these Green functions are used in subsequent calculations.
-The Green function procedure is linear, i.e. the material properties have to be linear (usually linear elastic properties and the density) and the parameter NLGEOM on the STEP card is not taken into account.
+The Green function procedure is a linear perturbation procedure, i.e. nonlinear behavior from a previous STATIC step can be taken into account (through the appropriately modified stiffness matrix) using the PERTURBATION parameter on the STEP card in the Green step.

-$$[K - \omega_0^2 M] \cdot X_j = E_j, \tag{433}$$
+$$[K - \omega_0^2 M] \cdot X_i = E_i, \tag{433}$$

-The degrees of freedom in which a unit force is to applied can be defined by use of the CLOAD card. ω_0 is a parameter on the CLOAD card.
+The degrees of freedom in which a unit force is to be applied can be defined by use of the CLOAD card (the force value specified by the user is immaterial, a unit value is taken). ω_0 is a parameter on the CLOAD card.